TheRobBrennan/starting-point/.github/docs/SETUP.md

 The repository uses GitHub's native commit verification.
 All commits, including those from GitHub Actions, must be signed.

 1. For manual commits:
-   - Contributors should follow the GPG setup guide in [CONTRIBUTING.md](../../CONTRIBUTING.md)
+   - See [CONTRIBUTING.md](../../CONTRIBUTING.md) for detailed commit signing instructions

 2. For automated commits:
    - GitHub Actions bot is configured to sign commits automatically